kierandriscoll/using-APIs/README.md

 # Writing basic queries
 The query used above is the simplest type of query for an API.
-It is a string of parameter names and values sepearted by &'s (nb. there must not be an whitespace).
+It is a string of parameter names and values separated by &'s (nb. there must not be any whitespace).
 ```r
 query = "query=Olympics&timespan=12m&mode=TimelineVol&format=json"
 ```